mcellteam/mcell/libmcell/documentation/generated/classes.rst

 ***********
 * | **name**: str = None
   | When set, this complex instance is initialized from a BNGL string passed as this argument,
-  | the string is parsed during model initialization so the molecule types it uses
+  | the string is parsed and elementary_molecules and compartment are initialized.
-  | don't have to be defined before initialization.

 * | **elementary_molecules**: List[ElementaryMolecule] = None
   | Individual molecule instances contained in the complex.
+  | This information is used during model initialization.

 * | **orientation**: Orientation = Orientation.DEFAULT
   | Specifies orientation of a molecule.